clorischen-mz/Exploratory-Analysis-for-Walmart-Sales-Data/README.md

 While it generated a total sales of $54,807.82, there are rooms for major improvement in gross income and total sales.

 ### 3.2 Sales Analysis
-Analyze sales trends to evaluate the effectiveness of current sales strategies and determine where adjustments are needed to boost sales.
 #### Peak Sales Time

-the most significant quantity of sales occurs in the evening.
-This trend suggests that evening hours serve as a critical sales window, and sales strategies could be optimized around this peak period, such as increasing marketing efforts or staffing during these hours.
+Most sales occured in the evening.
+This suggests that evening hours serve as a critical sales window, and sales strategies could be optimized around this peak period, such as increasing marketing efforts or staffing during these hours.
+#### Busy Days by Branch
+I found different trends across different branches on weekdays:
+- West Branch: The busiest day of the week is Friday.
+- East Branch: Thursday marks the busiest sales day.
+- South Branch: Both Sunday and Thursday are noted as peak sales days.
+These insights indicate that targeted promotions, inventory consideration, or special events could be more effectively aligned with these specific days to capitalize on peak sales periods.
+#### Peak Profit Month
+The month of December generated the most profit across all three branches.
+This peak profit is highly likely a result of the holiday season to celebrate Christmas and new year.
+The UniMarket may benefit from maintaining robust marketing campaigns and stock levels during this month.